KDE/print-manager/README.md

 When building print-manager manually, keep in mind that the Qt5 and Qt6 versions will be built by default.
 To control which versions are built, use the `BUILD_QT5` and `BUILD_QT6` CMake variables.

-After building, restart the kded and plasmashell.
-At that point run the kcm from System Settings or from the command line:
+After building, restart the kded and plasmashell services.
+Run the kcm from System Settings or from the command line:

 * systemsettings kcm_printer_manager
 * kcmshell6 kcm_printer_manager